San Antonio Zoo hosts first Monarch (butterfly) Fest March 4 - 6

-A new 3D IMAX film, “Flight of the Butterflies,” may provide the best chance this butterfly season to capture the magic of the Monarch butterfly migration, as many Monarch butterfly followers are bracing for what may be the worst year number wise since records on the Monarch migration have been kept.
+The 3D movie "Flight of the Butterflies," just released, may provide the best chance to see the Monarch butterfly migration in Texas this year, as butterfly followers brace for what may be the worst year number wise since records on the Monarch migration have been kept.